 Establishing a portal for gathering signatures was a potentially transformative commitment, because it could enable citizens to initiate and sign referenda online for the first time.
-Previously, Latvian residents could only initiate referenda by collecting physical signatures that needed to be witnessed
+Previously, Latvian residents could only initiate referenda by collecting physical signatures that needed to be witnessed by a notary public, which was not free of charge.
+The creation of a portal for e-signatures could therefore expand the potential for participation by making it significantly easier for citizens to initiate and vote on referenda and legal amendments.

 As a result of the commitment, citizens can now vote on proposals electronically and free of charge.
-The Central Election Commission announces each proposal on its web page and on the www.latvija.lv portal, which allows users to share information on social networks such as Facebook, Twitter, Google+, and Draugiem.lv (the most popular social network in Latvia).5 Authentication is possible using an electronic signature or a commercial bank authorisation.
-Statistics for the two proposals that were on the portal (and concluded) reveal that 90 percent of voters chose to sign the petitions electronically on the new system.6 These statistics reveal the greater ease of using the new portal compared with the previous paper-based system.
+The Central Election Commission announces each proposal on its web page and on the www.latvija.lv portal, which allows users to share information on social networks such as Facebook, Twitter, Google+, and Draugiem.lv (the most popular social network in Latvia).
+Authentication is possible using an electronic signature or a commercial bank authorisation.
+Statistics for the two proposals that were on the portal (and concluded) reveal that 90 percent of voters chose to sign the petitions electronically on the new system.
+These statistics reveal the greater ease of using the new portal compared with the previous paper-based system.
 Therefore, according to the IRM researcher, the new use of technologies for civic participation has led to a major change in the level of government openness.

 Nonetheless, there are important limitations (though they do not necessarily stem from the implementation of the commitment).
 For example, the system for collecting e-signatures was introduced immediately after (and because of) a significant increase in the threshold of signatures needed to initiate a referendum (from 10,000 to about 144,000).
 After the change, no initiative has gathered the necessary number of signatures necessary to start a referendum.
 The last referenda were in 2012 (on state language) and 2011 (on dismissing Parliament).
 Both took place before the start of this action plan.
-As of 8 September 2017, three initiatives (including the two mentioned in the Status section above) were open for voting7 and had received 841; 1,207; and 3,633 signatures, respectively.
+As of 8 September 2017, three initiatives (including the two mentioned in the Status section above) were open for voting and had received 841; 1,207; and 3,633 signatures, respectively.

-In addition, there is a privately owned portal for citizen proposals, ManaBalss.lv,8 which is similarly aimed at conveying citizens' ideas to decision makers in Parliament.
+In addition, there is a privately owned portal for citizen proposals, ManaBalss.lv, which is similarly aimed at conveying citizens' ideas to decision makers in Parliament.
 The goal of the portal is to compel Parliament to discuss public proposals.
 Since proposals on the portal are not intended to become referenda, but rather issues to be discussed by Parliament, citizen-proposed initiatives are submitted to Parliament for consideration as soon as they receive 10,000 e-signatures.
-The portal has existed since 2011, and since then, about 70 percent of website users have voted for an initiative.9 The platform is also more visible on social networks and seems to be a more widely used tool for achieving change.
+The portal has existed since 2011, and since then, about 70 percent of website users have voted for an initiative.
+The platform is also more visible on social networks and seems to be a more widely used tool for achieving change.
 For example, an initiative against high real-estate taxes received 23,039 signatures on ManaBalss.lv, compared to only 884 votes for a similar initiative on Latvija.lv.